andrewelkins/Laravel-4-Bootstrap-Starter-Site/contributing.md

 	git push origin feature/MyFeature

 Once you feel your feature is ready do not use the git flow feature finish command!
-Instead create a pull request from your feature branch to the develop branch.
+Instead create a pull request from your feature branch to the develop branch referencing the initial issue #xxx.
 It will then be discussed, corrected and merged.
 It is better if the feature is merged by someone else that you assigned to the pull request.

-# Existing feature
+### Existing feature

-When you `git branch -a` there might be a feature already beign worked on that you would like to checkout and work on as well.
+When you `git branch -a` there might be a feature already being worked on that you would like to checkout and contribute to.

 	git flow feature pull SomeFeature